MattArnold/capricon2021/maple.md

 ---
 # Maple

 Welcome to the Maple Room!
 Items in this room are more interactive, so are held in a Zoom meeting that you can join.
+If the title is a link, just click on it at the time of the program item.

+**Kaffeeklatsches**

-Some items, like Kaffeeklatsches, are limited to a set number of people.
-You can sign up ahead of time for those, and if there's space, a Zoom link will be sent to you directly.
-For the rest, just click on the link at the time of the program item.
+* These are limited to a 10 people and are first-come, first-served
+* Sign up ahead of time for those, and if there's space, a Zoom link will be sent to you directly.
+(Note that there may be a delay.)
+* You can join a kaffeeklatsch in progress if there is room.
+Click the signup link, register, and you should get an email right away.
+But if you end up sitting in the waiting room for a while, it means that too many people got there before you did!

 ### Thursday